diskodenso/auth-intro-backend/README.md

 # auth-intro-backend
-Authentication and authorisation with JWT, bcrypt
+Authentication and authorisation with JWT, bcrypt, Mongo Db and mongoose